uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 [London](https://cycling.data.tfl.gov.uk/)

 The data has been reformatted into CSV in order to be easier to use and compare.
-The content is unchanged.
+The content remains unchanged.

 This dataset would be the main dataset for the project as it contains every single bike rental in London in the duration.
 This gives the columns in the data comprise: